Albert Jacob: Environment and heritage

 In June 2013, Jacob oversaw creation of the Department of Parks and Wildlife along with the Department of Environment Regulation, replacing the Department of Environment and Conservation.

 He also introduced an $81.5 million Kimberley Science and Conservation Strategy to provide for long-term conservation of the Kimberley region, particularly the protection of the region's unique animals, plants and marine environment.
 He also oversaw the $21-million Parks for People initiative, proposing to create 450 new camp and caravan sites in 16 of the state's national parks.
 Immediately following the defeat of the Barnett Government in March 2017, those departments and projects were merged into the Department of Biodiversity, Conservation and Attractions (DBCA).

 As Heritage Minister, Jacob established a Heritage Revolving Fund to provide seed money for refurbishment of government-owned heritage buildings.
 Proceeds from the sale of these properties would fund future projects.

 Local government

 Jacob was elected Mayor of the City of Joondalup in October 2017, succeeding Troy Pickard.
 He was re-elected in October 2021.
-His term expires in October 2025.
+His term expired in October 2025.
 Jacob believes that voting in local government elections should be compulsory.

 Senate speculation

-In November 2020, it was reported that religious conservatives in the WA Liberal Party had wanted to remove WA Liberal senator, Dean Smith, from the party's ticket for the next Senate election, in favour of Albert Jacob.
+In November 2020, it was reported that religious conservatives in the WA Liberal Party had wanted to remove WA Liberal senator, Dean Smith, from the party's ticket for the next Senate election, in favour of Jacob.
 These claims were later shown to be unfounded.

 Controversy

 As the WA Environment Minister, Albert Jacob supported clearing natural bushland for the controversial Roe 8 road project.
-WA environment minister 'comfortable' with bulldozing bushland for Roe 8.
-In April 2024, Jacob apologized to council members for breaching conduct by using profanity and slamming a desk during a CEO Performance Review Committee.
+In April 2024, Jacob apologised to council members for breaching conduct by using profanity and slamming a desk during a CEO Performance Review Committee.